StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

     );
     ```

-3. Insert data into the table in Flink SQL client, and only update the column `name`.
+3. Insert two data rows into the Flink table.
+The primary keys of the data rows are as same as these of rows in the StarRocks table. but the values in the column `name` are modified.

     ```SQL
     INSERT INTO `score_board` VALUES (1, 'starrocks-update'), (2, 'flink-update');
     ```

 4. Query the StarRocks table in MySQL client.

-    You can see that only values for `name` change, and the values for `score` do not change.

     ```SQL
     mysql> select * from score_board;